jd28/Solstice/README.md

   inconsistent.
 This does require some 2da merging or a lot of data entry.

 ## The not-all-roses side
-* Learning Lua is task.
+* Learning Lua is a task.
 It's a dynamically typed language, so many errors that would have been caught at compile time will only be found at runtime.
 If you make a typo or a syntax error restarting the server might be necessary.
 Currently there is no built in way to reload scripts.